jonasmcferreira/whiteiron/jhed-wasteland/past.md

  Major reason for survival is the inability to be lost as a Minotaur, great tool for player to find one

  Zeltrin has not succumb to madness and will aid whoever he can, but is in a constant state of struggle

+ Architecture from Zeltrin Empire usually built to host both humanoid and giant sized denizens

  **Revelation:** Zeltrin has a fake burial in the Jhed Wasteland and still lives.
 He has learned the origin of the oozes and knows returning will simply bring the greater threat the the outer regions